You want smart political talk without the meltdowns?

 And I am still passionate about it.

-And but this is not going to happen if Democrats lose the majority, is it?
+But this is not going to happen if Democrats lose the majority, is it?

-But I don't believe that's gonna happen.
+I don't believe that's going to happen.

 It is historic.